 ANSYS, Inc. (the "Company") is a leading international supplier of analysis and engineering software for optimizing the design of new products.
 The Company is committed to providing the most open and flexible analysis solutions to suit customer requirements for engineering software in today's competitive marketplace.
-In addition, the Company partners with leading design software suppliers to develop state-of-the-art computeraided design ("CAD") integrated products.
-Sales, support and training for customers are provided primarily through the Company's global network of independent ANSYS Support Distributors ("ASDs").
-The Company distributes and supports its ANSYS(r) and DesignSpace(r) product lines through its ASDs, certain direct sales offices, as well as a network of independent distributors and dealers.
-The following discussion should be read in conjunction with the attached unaudited condensed consolidated financial statements and notes thereto for the three-month and six-month periods ended June 30, 2000 and June 30, 1999 and with the Company's audited financial statements and notes thereto for the fiscal year ended December 31, 1999.
+In addition, the Company partners with leading design software suppliers to develop state-of-the-art computer-aided design ("CAD") integrated products.
+Sales, support and training for customers are provided primarily through the Company distributes and supports its ANSYS Support Distributors ("ASDs").
+The Company distributes and supports its ANSYS(R), DesignSpace(R) and ICEM CFD product lines through its ASDs, certain direct sales offices, as well as a network of independent resellers and dealers.
+The following discussion should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and notes thereto for the three-month periods ended March 31, 2001 and March 31, 2000 and with the Company's audited financial statements and notes thereto for the fiscal year ended December 31, 2000.

-This Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including statements below concerning future trends related to paid-up and lease license revenue, expectations of sales growth in the Company's DesignSpace and ANSYS/Professional products, the Company's intentions related to continued investments in sales and marketing and research and development, plans related to future capital spending, the sufficiency of existing cash and cash equivalent balances to meet future working capital and capital expenditure requirements and comments regarding the effective tax rate in future quarters, as well as statements which contain such words as "anticipates", "intends", "believes", "plans" and other similar expressions.
+This Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including statements below concerning future trends regarding the Company's intentions related to continued investments in sales and marketing and research and development, plans related to future capital spending, the sufficiency of existing cash and cash equivalent balances to meet future working capital and capital expenditure requirements, as well as statements which contain such words as "anticipates", "intends", "believes", "plans" and other similar expressions.
 The Company's actual results could differ materially from those set forth in forward-looking statements.
-Certain factors that might cause such a difference include risks and uncertainties detailed in the "Management's Discussion and Analysis of Financial Condition and Results of Operations' section in the 1999 Annual Report to Shareholders and in "Certain Factors Regarding Future Results" included herein as Exhibit 99 to this Form 10-Q.
+Certain factors that might cause such a difference include risks and uncertainties detailed in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section in the 2000 Annual Report to Shareholders and in "Certain Factors Regarding Future Results" included herein as Exhibit 99 to this Form 10-Q.